-I hope you are well in the new COVID-19 world.
-You can have confidence that LAGERS' risk-aware investment strategy continues to ensure the plan will achieve its long-term obligations to our members and retirees.
-The fiscal year ending June 30, 2020 was a tumultuous year for the markets overall and was primarily driven by the impact of the pandemic.
-The portfolio earned a positive return of +1.6% net of fees while the Total Policy Benchmark returned +6.8%.
-The performance of the portfolio was mixed, with positive outperformance coming from the Equity and Fixed Income asset classes while Alpha, Real Asset and Strategic lagged their respective benchmarks.
-The portfolio ended the year with a portfolio value of \$8.1 billion.
-This one-year performance feeds into the portfolio's long term returns below:
+Outperformance in both the short-term and long-term continued to contribute to a secure retirement for LAGERS' Members.
+The fiscal year ending June 30, 2021 was a good year for LAGERS' members and LAGERS' Investment Portfolio.
+Last year's performance proved that LAGERS' risk-aware investment strategy continues to ensure LAGERS will achieve its long-term obligations to our members and retirees.
+LAGERS ended the year with a +29.5% return net of fees, outperforming the Total Policy Benchmark by +12.7%.
+The performance of the portfolio was broad based, with four of the five asset classes outperforming its respective benchmarks.
+The portfolio ended the year with a portfolio value of \$10.2 billion or \$143,650 per member.
+This one-year outperformance feeds into the portfolio's long term returns below:

-- +7.4% net of fees annualized return over three years - +6.7% net of fees annualized return over five years - +9.4% net of fees annualized return over ten years - +7.3% net of fees annualized return over fifteen years
+- +12.1% net of fees annualized return over three years - +12.4% net of fees annualized return over five years - +10.0% net of fees annualized return over ten years - +8.1% net of fees annualized return over twenty years

-These returns were calculated by LAGERS' custodian, Northern Trust using the time-weighted rate of return methodology.
+These returns were calculated by LAGERS' custodian, Northern Trust.

-The portfolio return exceeded LAGERS' Total Policy Benchmark return over the 5, 10 and 15 year periods and over the long term has outperformed the assumed rate of return over 3, 10, and 15 year periods.
-The short term performance translates into slight upward pressure on employer contributions and a slightly lower funding status.
-The five year asset smoothing policy distributes the 2020 loss across five years, mitigating these impacts and continuing to ensure a secure retirement for our members.
+The total portfolio return exceeded LAGERS' Total Policy Benchmark return and Assumed Rate of Return over the 3, 5, 10 and 20 year periods.
+This continues to translate into downward pressure on employer contributions and a higher funding status, creating a more secure retirement for our members.